 This is why the Catechism of the Catholic Church tells us that “every baptized person is called to be a ‘blessing,’ and to bless” (no. 1669; see Gn 12:2; Lk 6:28; Rom 12:14; 1 Pt 3:9).

 Like the Lord into whom they have been baptized, parents should bless and pray for their children.
 Each one of us should remember the sick and those who suffer.
 Each time we gather around the family table, we should bless God and the food he has given us.
 On special occasions, we will observe the traditions of the season, sanctifying by prayer and blessing all the seasons of grace that God has given to us.”
 USCCB Sacramentals (Blessings)

 At St. Gerard the priest give blessings to people (for example: presentation of a three year old, quinceañera; of devotional objects (rosary, medals, scapulary); of a home, a business, or a car.
-Contact Fr.
-Jose for more information.
+Contact the CRE for more information.